superfliege/azure-docs.de-de/articles/virtual-machines/windows/quick-create-portal.md

 ## <a name="log-in-to-azure"></a>Anmelden an Azure

-Melden Sie sich unter „http://portal.azure.com“ beim Azure-Portal an.
+Melden Sie sich unter „https://portal.azure.com“ am Azure-Portal an.

 ## <a name="create-virtual-machine"></a>Erstellen eines virtuellen Computers